 ART140 Painting I (H) covers varied approaches to painting in oils and is intended for the beginning painter with little or no background in the discipline.
 Exploration and experimentation are encouraged through lecture and demonstration.
 Breadth of experience within one medium is emphasized.
 Students should develop the ability to manipulate oil-based media and gain an understanding of materials and techniques.
 Previous drawing experience is highly recommended before enrolling in this course.
+Students will be required to spend additional time in the art studio to complete assigned projects.
 3 credits